VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

 </build>
 ```

-And start adding @NotNull/@Nullable annotations to your code.
+and start adding `@NotNull`/`@Nullable` annotations to your code.

 ## Use other and/or multiple annotations

-By default only the annotation org.jetbrains.annotations.NotNull is supported if you
+By default, only the annotation org.jetbrains.annotations.NotNull is supported if you
 want to one or more other annotations add them to configuration, for example:
 ```xml
 <build>